FeltesPT/github-finder/README.md

 A new React Project to improve my React knowledge.

-This project will use Github's public API to search for both users and projects.
+This project will use Github's public API to search for users.